Eric Niquette UI, UX, Accessibility

 Headers

-Table header cells are an important element to visual and non-visual users alike as they provide context on the type of content a cell contains.
+Table headers are an important element to visual and non-visual users alike as they provide context on the type of content a cell contains.
 For example, the column header cell titled “E-mail address” informs the user to expect data formatted as an e-mail address in its associated cells.

 <table>